-Take a trick whenever you can; it's an old euchre adage that most of us are familiar with.
-While this may be good advice for beginners, we soon learn that by trying to take every trick we end up sacrificing points.
+Take a trick whenever you can; it is an old euchre adage that most of us are familiar with.
+While beginners may use this strategy, we soon learn that this could cause us to sacrifice points in the end.
 In addition, it may even get us euchred.
 Experience teaches us that often the best approach is to sit back and wait.
 With many hands, there is at least an even chance your partner can take the trick.
 This is called "ducking" or "throwing off " on a trick.
 The primary reason for ducking a trick is to give your partner a chance to play their winning card.
 It's also a good opportunity to rid your hand of any unwanted cards, and may even give the other team a false sense of security.

 For example, let's say the first lead is a small club and you don't hold any clubs in your hand.
 But you do have a low heart that will never take a trick.
 While you could use a trump here, playing the heart will give you a chance to rid your hand of a loser while simultaneously giving your partner the opportunity to play - and possibly win the trick.
 It's well worth the risk.